lorenzosoannini/LTW_project/README.md

 *TBA*

 ## Features
+-Home page with carousel, random search button and an histogram with the top 5 departements by number of publications\
+-Responsive navbar with hamburger menu on smaller screens\
 -Search page to query Sapienza research projects\
--Sign Up and login system to add or edit projecs and publications\
+-Sign Up and login system to add or edit projecs and publications, for researchers, and a mail form to contact researchers, for contributors\
--News page to see the newest publications\
+-News page to see the newest publications on a timeline\
--Responsive navbar with hamburger menu on smaller screens\
 -Custom error 404 page (for Apache server)\
 -Cookie to remember last login\
 -Extra: interactive Sapienza logo in "about us" section

-## Idee
--Iscrizione ad una newsletter